 There's nothing like programming something to generate randomness.
-Such a feeling of release, rather like withdrawing all your money, in cash, and walking across the road to a rival bank.
+Such a feeling of release, rather like telling a librarian to be quiet.

 Some movie titles lend themselves to being butchered.
 Like the awful film from 2000: Crouching Tiger, Hidden Dragon, for example…

 - · 624 words (laps up about 3 mins)

 Usborne have a lot to answer for.
 They created the world’s most random series of childrens’ books under the title of That’s not my… insert-name-of-object here.
 But they’re not random enough, it seems.
 Wouldn’t it be fun to play with the titles a bit?
 Wouldn’t it?

 - · 124 words (devours less than a minute)

 Thinking of writing an application?
 Spare some thought for resource usage and see how much hardware your behemoth crunjo app would have required a few years ago.

 - · 1177 words (eats up about 6 mins)